 Wake Smith Solicitors Limited (‘Wake Smith’) is committed to being transparent about how it collects, uses and stores your personal information.
 We are required under data protection legislation to tell you about the way in which we use your data and about your rights.
 We have tried to supplement the information we are legally required to give you with other information and assistance that we think would help you understand how we deal with your privacy.

 This privacy notice is provided in a layered format so that you can click through to the specific areas set out below.
-Alternatively you can download a pdf version of the policy here.
+Click here to download our Privacy Notice as a PDF.
 We have also tried to help you with some terms and how they are used and these are set out in your glossary.
 Where you see a term which looks unfamiliar you may be able to click on it to take you through to our glossary.

 If you become a client of Wake Smith we have a separate client privacy notice which relates to how we use clients personal data.

 Wake Smith is the controller responsible for your personal data.
 This means we control how the data is used.
 When we refer in this Privacy Notice to ‘we’, ‘us’ or ‘our’, we are referring to Wake Smith.
-You will notice that throughout this Privacy Notice we provide you with the contact email for our Data Protection Administrator – firstname.lastname@example.org
+You will notice that throughout this Privacy Notice we provide you with the contact email for our Data Protection Contact: John Baddeley email: firstname.lastname@example.org.

 Our contact details are contained elsewhere on this website but our full details are Wake Smith Solicitors Limited, No.1 Velocity, 2 Tenter Street, Sheffield S1 4BY.

 You have the right to make a complaint or to address a concern at any time to the Information Commissioner’s Office (ICO).
 They are the UK supervisory authority for data protection issues.
-We would however appreciate the chance to deal with your concerns before you approach the ICO so please contact us in the first instance at email@example.com
+We would however appreciate the chance to deal with your concerns before you approach the ICO so please contact John Baddeley, Data Protection Contact in the first instance at email@example.com.

 If you need to contact the ICO more information can be obtained from ico.org.uk/concerns or by contacting the ICO on 0303 123 1113.